GabiSenger/GabiSenger/README.md

 - 🔭 I’m currently working with front-end and back-end
 - 🌱 I’m learning more about back-end because it's a new world to me (:
 - 📫 Contact me: gabiisenger@gmail.com
-- ⚡ Fun fact: I'm a cartography engineer but I work with IT by more than 3 years now.
+- ⚡ Fun fact: I'm a surveyor engineer but I work with IT by more than 4 years now.

 <div>